 - (b) Impoundment.
 Impound all animals picked up at large and collect such impound fees as may be established from time to time by resolution of the City Council. - (c) Proper Care and Treatment.
 Provide care and treatment to any stray or abandoned animal in accordance with the provision of Penal Code of the State of California 597.1, 597e, and 597f. - (d) Animal Bites.
 Investigate reported animal bites.
 AFV may initially receive animal bite reports by telephone, but shall respond in person to all reported bites by dogs, cats or by suspected rabid or wild animals.
 As part of the investigation, AFV shall take appropriate steps consistent with the circumstances of each separate incident to locate and quarantine the suspected animal(s) and/or assist the complained and/or injured party(ies) to trap the suspected animal(s).
 AFV shall contact and interview the bite victim (or the victim's parent or guardian in the case of a minor) as part of the bite investigation procedure.
 Bite reports shall indicate who reported the bite incident. - (e) Quarantine.
 Quarantine, as prescribed by State Law and Ordinances, all animals suspected to be rabid and/or that have bitten a person or other animal.
 Animals may be quarantined at home with a mandatory three time visit by an animal control officer or at the shelter in accordance with policy, at the officer discretion.
-All animals shall receive proper veterinary care and proper nutrition. - AFV shall comply with and complete the annual report of local rabies control activities to the county and the state as required for the City. - (f) Stray Animal Complaints.
-Investigate and pursue action on complaints and/or reports of potential violations of Municipal Code relating to animals, including unnecessary noise, in accordance with such procedures adopted by the City; respond to requests from the Fire Department and contract law enforcement provider for assistance with animal related situations. - (g) Barking Dog Complaints.
-Respond to and process barking dog complaints (public nuisances) in accordance with city ordinance.
-Hold public nuisance hearings for barking dog complaints that have failed to be abated. - (h) Dead Animals.
-Remove dead animals from the public right-of-way within City limits and from other areas upon request.
-In the event that such animal is on a state highway, AFV shall immediately call CALTRANS for the removal of such animal. - (i) Trapping.
-Assist city residents in the removal of domestic or wild animals from privately owned traps within twenty four (24) hours of being notified.
-Trapping may not be performed on Friday or Saturday.
-Assist city residents in the setting of, trapping and removal of domestic and wild animals from public and private property within five (5) days.
+All animals shall receive proper veterinary care and proper nutrition.

+AFV is responsible for the preparing and transporting of all animals that will be FRA tested at the county lab.
+AFV is responsible for reporting the results of the rabies test to all interested parties.